How Does Google Make Money? | Google Business Model

 How Does Google Make Money From Advertisements?

-There are three components that aid Google to help advertise: AdWords, AdSense and AdMob.
+There are three components of Google business model that aid Google to help advertise: AdWords, AdSense and AdMob.

 - AdWords is the advertiser targeted platform which lets them develop and launch ad campaigns on Google Search and Google Display Network.
 It decides what advertisements are to be displayed on the Google webpage and on partner websites.